 Wayne State has the keys to your success and offers just what you need to become well prepared for the real world.

-- Writing creative nonfiction
+- Writing poetry, fiction, and creative nonfiction

 - Analytical approaches to literature